Red Light Therapy: Wavelengths, Irradiance & What Actually Works | Lost in Float

 What to Look For

 Third-party lab verification measured at the actual treatment surface is the only reliable indicator of performance.
 Always seek publicly available, independent irradiance reports rather than relying on manufacturer specifications.
-At Lost in Float, our beds are verified to deliver in the optimal therapeutic range.
+Also prioritize even coverage with no hot spots, low EMF output if you're sensitive, and protocols tailored to specific goals rather than a generic one-size setting.
+At Lost in Float, our bed is verified with independent testing to ensure consistent delivery in the optimal therapeutic range.

 How the Best Systems Compare